Offline Handwritten Signature Verification - Literature Review: Model Training

 \subsection{Ensemble of classifiers}

-Instead of simply training one classifier for the task, some authors have adopted strategies to train multiple classifiers, and combine their predictions when classifying a new sample.

-Bertollini et al. \cite{bertolini_reducing_2010} used a static ensemble selection with graphometric features, to reduce forgeries in a writer-independent classification.
-They apply a strategy of ``overproduce and choose", by generating a large pool of classifiers (trained with different grid sizes), and used a genetic algorithm to select a subset of the models, building an ensemble of classifiers.
-They performed this optimization (ensemble selection) using two fitness functions: maximize the Area Under the Curve (AUC) and maximize the True Positive Rate, given a fixed False Positive Rate.
-This strategy was used to obtain state-of-the-art results on the GPDS and Brazilian datasets.
+Some authors have adopted strategies to train multiple classifiers, and combine their predictions when classifying a new sample.
+Bertollini et al. \cite{bertolini_reducing_2010} used a static ensemble selection with graphometric features.
+They generate a large pool of classifiers (trained with different grid sizes), and used a genetic algorithm to select a subset of the models, building an ensemble of classifiers.
 Batista et al \cite{batista_dynamic_2012} used dynamic selection of classifiers for building a writer-dependent system.
-First, a bank of HMMs $\mathcal(M) = { \lambda^1,...,\lambda^N}$ is trained, using different number of observations (i.e. dividing the signature image into different number of columns), different codebook sizes, and considering two types of HMMs: one to model the genuine class (trained with genuine samples), and one to model the forgery class (trained with random forgeries).
-For a given sample, the posterior likelihood $P(O | \lambda^i)$ is calculated for all HMMs.
-The set of likelihoods is considered as a feature vector, and a specialized random subspace method (based on \cite{ho_random_1998}) is used to train an ensemble of classifiers (each classifier in a subspace of the features).
-Two strategies for dynamic selection of classifiers, based on Output Profiles \cite{cavalin_dynamic_2010}, are used, to select which classifiers should be used for a given query signature.
-After the ensemble is selected, the output of the classifiers in the ensemble is combined using a majority vote, yielding a final classification label for the sample.
+They used a bank of HMMs as base classifiers, and for a given sample, the posterior likelihood is calculated for all HMMs.
+The set of likelihoods is considered as a feature vector, and a specialized random subspace method is used to train an ensemble of classifiers .
+Yilmaz and Yanikoglu \cite{yilmaz_score_2016} proposed a system that combines writer-dependent and writer-independent models (trained with a variety of feature descriptors).
+The scores from all classifiers is subsequently aggregated using a linear combination, obtaining a final decision of the ensemble.